CoFH/cofh.github.io/docs/compactor/index.md

     - machine-compactor
 augments:
   - machine-power
-  - machine-compactor-mint
+  - machine-compactor-coin
   - machine-compactor-gear
 recipe-list:
-  press:
   - plate
   - plate-fluxed-electrum
   - blaze-rod-from-powder
   - blizz-rod-from-powder
   - blitz-rod-from-powder
   - basalz-rod-from-powder
 ---

 ![Compactor](/assets/images/thermal-expansion/compactor.png){:style="height: 128px"}

+> More gentle than a pulverizer.

 A **compactor** is a [machine](/docs/machines/) that applies pressure to items to change their form.
-It can be used to automate storage crafting recipes, and to make metal plates and coins.

 Obtaining